RIKEN-RCCS/lens3/v2/doc/user-guide.md

 * MC commands are directly invoked from Lens3-Reg to change the setting of a MinIO instance.
 MC commands were invoked at Lens3-Mux in v1.1.

-## Changes from v1.2 to v2.1

-* Checking authentication is done by Lens3.
-Lens3-v1.2 passed
-  requests to a backend unchecked.
-* v1.2 keyval-db stores string data without quotes (not in json).
-It has now quotes and readable in json.